highcharts/highcharts/docs/stock/understanding-highcharts-stock.md

 Data grouping
 ---------

-Changes granularity of the data depending on the zoom level, data density and user options.
+Automatically groups multiple points into a single point to improve readability.
+The displayed value for a grouped point depends on the approximation function which is set by default depending on the series type, but can be manually overwritten.
+The amount of points in a single group is selected based on the zoom level, data density and user options.

 <iframe style="width: 100%; height: 600px; border: none;" src=https://highcharts.github.io/highcharts-utils/samples/#gh/352ea24215ec4f79bb50ead0152430087bc3551e/sample/stock/interactive-docs/range-selector allow="fullscreen"></iframe>